 13. You don’t need a Green Belt project to apply Green Belt tools and concepts.

-14. Lean Six Sigma Green Belt training is recognized by organizations worldwide.
+14. Lean Six Sigma Green Belt Certification is recognized by organizations worldwide.

 15. You don’t need to be a statistician to be a great Green Belt.

-16. GoLeanSixSigma.com’s Green Belt training takes advantage of the fact that people learn more when they’re enjoying themselves.
+16. GoLeanSixSigma.com’s training takes advantage of the fact that people learn more when they’re enjoying themselves.